WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Ice thickness</center>
 <br>
-The nomenclature for glaciers and regions in the ice thickness dataset follows the Randolph Glacier Inventory (RGI) version 6.0.
+The nomenclature for glaciers & regions in the ice thickness dataset follows the Randolph Glacier Inventory (RGI) version 6.0
 <br>
 <br>

-Let's look for the Agassiz Glacier data.
+Let's look for the Agassiz Glacier data

 ---